Aleksey-Dr/goit-react-hw-02-phonebook/comments.md

 3. Changed "App" component to component-class.
 4. Added "export class App;" to the App.jsx.
 5. Added "extends Component" for "App" component-class
-6. Add "state" to the "App" component-class.
+6. Added "state" to the "App" component-class.
-7. Add the method render() to the "App" component-class.
+7. Added the method render() to the "App" component-class.

 Step 1 "Adding name of a contact and show list contacts"
 1. Added a markup to the render() of "App" component-class.
 2. Added the values to the "state" of the "App" component-class.
 3. Added <label> "Name" to the markup in the render() of the "App" component-class.
 4. Added <button type="submit"> to the markup in the render() of the "App" component-class.
-5. Add "htmlFor={ this.nameInput }" to the <label>.
+5. Added "htmlFor={ this.nameInput }" to the <label>.
-6. Add "value={ this.state.name }" to the <input>.
+6. Added "value={ this.state.name }" to the <input>.
-7. Add a "handleChange" method to the "App" component-class.
+7. Added a "handleChange" method to the "App" component-class.
-8. Add "import shortid from 'shortid';" to the App.jsx.
+8. Added "import shortid from 'shortid';" to the App.jsx.
-9. Add an "addContact" method to the "App"component-class - create an object with two elements: 1) id: shortid.generate (), 2) name: this.currentTarget.value.
+9. Added an "addContact" method to the "App"component-class - create an object with two elements: 1) id: shortid.generate (), 2) name: this.currentTarget.value.
-10. Add a "handleSubmit" method to the "App" component-class.
+10. Added a "handleSubmit" method to the "App" component-class.
-11. Add "event.preventDefault();" to the "handleSubmit" method.
+11. Added "event.preventDefault();" to the "handleSubmit" method.
-12. Add block "Contacts" to the markup in the render() of the "App" component-class.
+12. Added block "Contacts" to the markup in the render() of the "App" component-class.
-13. Add render <li> items by map() in the block "Contacts".
+13. Added render <li> items by map() in the block "Contacts".

 TOTAL:
 1. The Phonebook app must consists of a "form" and a "contacts list".